 With the passing of the new healthcare law in 2010, more emphasis has been placed on reducing Healthcare Acquired Infections (HAIs) throughout acute-care hospitals.
 Not only does this new healthcare law have financial penalties for hospitals with the highest rates of HAIs, this law also requires mandatory public reporting of HAI rates for all hospitals in the United States.

 Hospitals are currently implementing more stringent Infection Control Policies to reduce the spread of HAIs.
-Our current e-book details the 7 reasons why disposable cuffs should be a part of an effective infection control program and our Disposable Cuff ROI Calculator shows the potential cost savings of using disposable cuffs over reusable cuffs.
+Our current e-book details the 7 reasons why disposable cuffs should be a part of an effective infection control program.
 So even though you know your healthcare facility needs to use to disposable cuffs, what should you look for when selecting and purchasing these cuffs?

 - Patient Identification Line: Disposable blood pressure cuffs have shown to be an effective approach to reducing the transmission of HAIs, when dedicated for single patient use.
 When a patient’s identification information can be written on the cuff, it verifies that no one else can use that cuff, minimizes the risk of cross contamination, and reduces the risk of acquiring a HAI in the hospital.

 - Cuff Standardization Program: Does the disposable cuff manufacturer or distributor offer a program to standardize your facility on one connector?
 Since the purpose of a disposable cuff is to be used on one patient, it is important to make sure that this cuff can be used on any monitor, anywhere in the hospital.
 There are a variety of connectors used on blood pressure monitors, so standardizing your hospital on one connector not only improves workflow, it reduces inventory and SKU # which lowers cost.